 The GRE Subject Test is NOT a required part of the application to the Biophysics Program.
 However, any additional information a student provides as part of their application helps to give a more robust picture of the student's skills and strengths.
 The Biophysics Program encourages students who feel comfortable to take the GRE Subject test in the subject area in which the student feels strongest.

-In the month of December, all applications and supporting materials that have been received are read and reviewed by a Committee of Faculty Reviewers, who then meet to discuss and decide on those students to whom the Biophysics Program would like to make an offer of admission.
-The Biophysics Program then confers with the Office of the Dean of the Graduate School of Arts and Sciences to receive approval for the proposed list of admitted students.
-After receiving approval from the Dean of GSAS, the Biophysics Program Chair and Program Administrator contact applicants to invite them to visit Harvard and the Biophysics Program during our annual Recruitment Visit Weekend, which generally takes place in the last few weeks of February or the first few weeks of March.
+In the month of December, all applications and supporting materials that have been received are read and reviewed by a Committee of Faculty Reviewers, who then meet to discuss and decide on those students whom the Biophysics Program Chair(s) and Program Administrator will invite to visit Harvard and the Biophysics Program as part of our annual Recruitment Visit/ Interview Weekend, The Biophysics Program confers with the Office of the Dean of the Graduate School of Arts and Sciences to receive approval for the proposed list of admitted students.
+The annual Recruitment Visit/ interview Weekend generally takes place in the last week of January or the first week of February.
 Official notification of admission into the Biophysics Program comes from the Office of the Dean of GSAS.

 The GSAS Admissions Office attempts to notify students as quickly as possible regarding the outcome of the application process.
-Those students who are being offered admission will receive notification from the Dean of GSAS and the Biophysics Program Chair, plus the Program Administrator, as soon as possible after the meeting of the Faculty Review Committee and approval of proposed admitted students by the GSAS Dean.
+Those students who are being invited to the annual Recruitment Visit/ Interview Weekend will receive notification from the Biophysics Program Chair(s), plus the Program Administrator, as soon as possible after the meeting of the Faculty Review Committee.
+Once final admissions decisions are made, and the Biophysics Program receives approval of our proposed admitted students from the Dean of GSAS, those students will be notified by the Biophysics Program Chairs and through the GSAS Dean and Office of Admissions.
 Students who are not being extended an offer of admission, may see notification of the decision status posted in their GSAS Application Portal.
 There are some instances where a decision to admit or to deny admission to an applicant is contingent on additional factors and the receipt of additional information before a final admissions decision can be made, in which case the notification of the applicant may be delayed.